ysak-y/ask-sdk-controls-tutorial/README.md

   - 10.x or higher (I use 14.x)
 - AWS Account
   - Maybe you can run sample codes on [Alexa-Hosted skill](https://developer.amazon.com/en-US/docs/alexa/hosted-skills/build-a-skill-end-to-end-using-an-alexa-hosted-skill.html) but I expect using AWS Lambda for execution and AWS SAM for deployment.
+- Highly recommend to learn [Alexa Skill Kit](https://developer.amazon.com/ja-JP/alexa/alexa-skills-kit) and [alexa-skills-kit-sdk-for-nodejs](https://github.com/alexa/alexa-skills-kit-sdk-for-nodejs) at first if you haven't learn it.
+- AWS SAM CLI
+    - To deploy code to AWS Lambda, I use `sam deploy` command in chapter.

 ## Chapter

   - [Chapter01](./chapter01)
-    - Write your first skill with ask-sdk-controls
+    - Run your first skill with ask-sdk-controls